A guide to BMI

 SIGN UP FOR YOUR FREE DAY PASS TODAY!

 The body mass index (BMI) is a measure that uses your height and weight to work out if you are a healthy size.
 This helps gyms in Dubai customize a workout and diet plan for you.

-The BMI formula itself is relatively straight forward and incredibly useful.
-It divides your weight in kilograms by your height in metres squared.
+The BMI formula itself is relatively straightforward and incredibly useful.
+It divides your weight in kilograms by your height in meters squared.
 The resulting number, which is usually between about 15-40, is compared against the BMI chart.
 This shows whether you are underweight, a healthy weight, overweight or obese.

 For those aged 2 to 18, the BMI calculation doesn’t just take into account their height and weight, age and gender also feature in the BMI formula here.
 Gyms in Dubai will readily help you out to measure your current BMI and to reach your goal weight.

 A BMI of 18.5 to 24.9 is in the healthy range for most people.
 This will definitely be the case in individuals with normal musculature, though those with greater muscle mass may see themselves in a healthy weight range at a higher number.

 - below 18.5: underweight